 We spoke with people who used the service and their relatives.
 We asked them if they felt staff were able to provide appropriate support.
-One person told us, "They know their job."
-A relative confirmed that she thought staff knew what they were doing.
+One person commented, "They definitely know how to look after me."
+A relative told us, "There is a trained nurse on every shift, my wife is unwell, both physically and mentally and she has complex problems.
+The beauty of this place is they look after all aspects of her care."

 All of the staff we spoke with told us that they had received induction training before working in the home.
 They said they worked with experienced staff to gain knowledge about how to support people before working on their own.
 Where people had complex needs we saw that the staff who supported them had received specialist training in how to provide their care.
-For example the care of people's skin integrity.
+For example the care of people with chronic obstructive pulmonary disease.

 The registered manager had good systems in place to record the training that care staff had completed and to identify when training needed to be repeated.
-Training the provider deemed mandatory included moving and handling and the prevention of infection.
-Additional training was also available, for example vocational qualifications.
-Staff we spoke with confirmed they had completed training courses and this was reflected in their personnel files.
-One member of staff told us, "We do face to face learning and distance learning."
-Another said, "Training is frequent."
+In addition to the training that the provider deemed mandatory, additional training was available, for example vocational qualifications.
+Staff we spoke with confirmed they had completed training courses; this was reflected in their personnel files.
+One member of staff told us, "Training has got much better."
+Another said, "We would like basic life support training, there is always someone on shift who can do it but we would all like it."
+We spoke with the registered manager about this and they explained that this training was available on request and they would ensure staff were aware of this.

-The registered manager was ensuring that supervision and appraisal sessions were carried out regularly and in accordance with the provider's policy.
+The registered manager was carrying out supervision and appraisal sessions regularly and in accordance with the provider's policy.
 Supervision sessions gave staff the opportunity to discuss training required or requested and their performance within their roles.
 Staff were able to discuss all elements of their role during supervision sessions and topics discussed included any issues that related to their work, directly or indirectly.
-When we spoke with staff they told us the registered manager was very supportive.
+When we spoke with staff they told us the registered manager made them feel, "Very much supported."

 The Mental Capacity Act 2005 (MCA) provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
 The Act requires that, as far as possible, people make their own decisions and are helped to do so when needed.
 When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
+We checked whether the service was working within the principles of the MCA.

 People can only be deprived of their liberty so that they can receive care and treatment when this is in their best interests and legally authorised under the MCA.
 The application procedures for this in care homes and hospitals are called the Deprivation of Liberty Safeguards (DoLS).
 We checked whether the service was working within the principles of the MCA and whether any conditions on authorisations to deprive a person of their liberty were being met.
-We found that DoLS applications had been made to the supervisory body (local authority) and were being correctly implemented and monitored.
-One person told us, "I can chose what I want to do and where I want to go."
+We found that DoLS applications had been made to the local DoLS Authority and were being correctly implemented and monitored.